Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 2. Click the [Delete] button in the toolbar.
   The language has been deleted.
 The deletion cannot be undone.

   > [Info] If the selected language cannot be deleted, an error message is displayed in the upper right corner.
-To prevent the languages use, it is recommended to [deactivate the language](#deactivate-a-language) instead of delete it.
+To prevent the languages use, it is recommended to deactivate the language instead of deleting it, see [Deactivate a language](#deactivate-a-language).